Agoric/documentation/main/ertp/api/math-helpers.md

 - `extent` `{Extent}`
 - Returns: `{Boolean}`

-Is the extent an empty value?
+Is this an empty extent?

-Mathematically, this determines if the extent is the identity element.
+Mathematically, this determines if the extent is the identity element for the addition operation.

 ```js
 mathHelper.doIsEmpty(amountMath.getExtent(amount))